Motive a mystery in Miami area mass shooting

 It was the worst Miami area shooting since 1982, when 51-year-old Carl Robert Brown killed nine and wounded three others with a pump-action shotgun after a dispute over a $20 lawnmower repair.

 Vargas held a permit to carry a concealed weapon.
 Police gave no information on where he bought the gun or details from the two-page questionnaire on the permit’s application.
-The police said he had no military background.
+He had no military background and there were no reports of any psychiatric issues.

 The shooting started after Vargas set fire to his apartment as well as a large amount of cash.
 Vargas’ mother told police it was $10,000 drawn from his savings account, though the amount remains unconfirmed.